zenml-io/zenml/examples/seldon_deployment/README.md

   --base-url=<base-url>
 ```

-To switch from Tensorflow to SKLearn as the libraries used for model
+To switch from Tensorflow to sklearn as the libraries used for model
 training and the Seldon Core model server implementation, the `--model-flavor`
 command line argument can be used: